-Prescribers should consider currently available surveillance information on influenza virus drug susceptibility patterns and treatment effects when deciding whether to use XOFLUZA.
+The frequency of baloxavir resistance and the prevalence of such resistant virus may vary seasonally and geographically.
+Prescribers should consider available information from the U.S. CDC and/or a local health department on current influenza virus drug susceptibility patterns and treatment effects when deciding whether to use XOFLUZA.